-Today’s bands can utilise social media, crowdfunding, data analytics, new tech and platforms to get noticed but Harrington says these modern tool have yet to translate into career sustainability and that a lot of opportunities can still come from the old-school idea of networking and showcasing.
+Today’s bands can utilize social media, crowdfunding, data analytics, new tech and platforms to get noticed but Harrington says these modern tools have yet to translate into career sustainability and that a lot of opportunities can still come from the old-school idea of networking and showcasing.

 “We haven’t yet got to a place where the science and the art of using these tools results in more and more artists becoming viable, but it is coming.”

 Now coming into its fourth year in Dublin (it is taking place for the third time in Los Angeles later this year), Youbloom’s purpose has previously included the idea of a data co-op between artists to a song contest as suggested by Bob Geldof.

 Geldof invested in Harrington’s forays into video when he acquired the rights to JVC in the early 1980s.
 They shared an accountant and Harrington got to know more about the music business as a result.

 Before that, Harrington had trained as a doctor, but he developed an interest in alternative medicine, which lead to music therapy under the name Voce, something he has done at raves, Burning Man festival and Irish prisons in Portlaoise and Spike Island.
 At the workshops, Harrington teaches a technique of “releasing your voice in order to explore your inner self.”

 “When I do them, I wake up the next day feeling so renewed, everything is back in alignment.
 It’s a healing experience.”